 This homemade real food, dairy-free Mexican Hot Cocoa Mix is the perfect way to spice up your hot cocoa life.

-Hot cocoa, my obsession (one of them, anyway).
+Hot cocoa, my obsession.

 Even though I live in the south, where it’s pretty warm year-round, I have a thing about hot cocoa.
 Regular, peppermint, or spiced, I love it all!
 I even like it subbing carob for the cocoa (the way my mom made it).
 Whether it’s January or June, I regularly ask my husband if he’d like a cup after the kids are in bed.

 ‘Cause good moms don’t share treats with their kids.